PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 Currently if we want to change how the terrain looks we have to update the `GetVoxelType` method.
 We also may need to update the `voxelTypes` in the inspector.
 But the worst part?
 Each time we update the `GetVoxelType` method to make a new terrain, we lose the old one!

 This lecture is going to make our code more *reusable*.

-Basically we will be able to create a new "terrain script" that has its own `GetVoxelType` method drag and drop that into our `Chunk` script, and vuala!
-New terrain!
-Want the old terrain?
-Just drag and drop that terrain into the `Chunk` script!
+Basically we will be able to create a new "terrain script" that has its own `GetVoxelType` method, drag and drop that new "terrain script" into our `Chunk`, and vuala!
+New terrain!...
+Not enough for you?!
+Make a new "terrain script", drag and drop *it* into the chunk, and Vuala!
+New terrain!!!

 # Reusable?
 Lets look at the variables and constants.
 I'm not talking about a *variable* as in a variable in code, I mean theorically if we make a new terrain, what will stay the same in our code (and the inspector), and what will change?